 The Additive Technology Center (ATC) of the United Engine Corporation (UEC, part of Rostec State Corporation) and the Moscow Aviation Institute (MAI) have agreed to expand cooperation.
-The parties will develop new educational programs for the 3D production of parts for aircraft engines, including components already used in the PD-8 and PD-14.
+The parties will develop new educational programs for 3D production of parts for aircraft engines, including components that are already used in the PD-8 and PD-14.

 The Additive Technology Center (ATC) is one of the key participants in programs for creating new generation Russian aircraft engines.

-Today, 3D-printed parts are already used in serial units of the PD-8 and PD-14, which reduces the weight of components, speeds up production, and increases reliability.
+Today, 3D-printed parts are already used in serial units of the PD-8 and PD-14, which reduces the weight of components, speeds up production and increases reliability.

-As part of the signed roadmap, ATC and MAI will create programs of higher, secondary, and additional professional education in the field of "additive technologies".
+As part of the signed roadmap, ATC and MAI will create programs of higher, secondary and additional professional education in the field of «additive technologies».

 It is planned to launch a production postgraduate program where young engineers will be able to conduct research jointly with UEC enterprises.

-Earlier, www1.ru reported that Russia will earn billions of dollars for the aviation industry by producing the SJ-100 abroad.
+Earlier www1.ru reported that Russia will earn billions of dollars for the aviation industry by producing the SJ-100 abroad.